John O'Keeffe (painter)

 John O'Keeffe sometimes O'Keefe (c.
 1797 – April 1838) was an Irish portrait and figure painter.

 Life

 Born in Fermoy, County Cork of humble parentage, O'Keeffe began painting at an early age and was apprenticed to a coach painter.
 He began painting scenes for local theatres, working his way up to religious pictures for local Roman Catholic churches.
 In 1831 he sent a Portrait of a Lady and Crucifixion to the Royal Hibernian Academy.

 He left Cork in 1834 for Dublin and continued to exhibit portrait and subject paintings.
-A painting from this period, A Sibyl, 1835, now stands in the Museum of Cork (1913).
+A painting from this period, A Sibyl (1835) was, as of 1913, held in the Museum of Cork.
 He exhibited a painting of the British army Field Marshal Edward Blakeney at the RHA in 1837.
 Just as his career was on the rise he died while on a visit to Limerick in April 1838.
 He left a widow and children.

-The Crawford Gallery hold a portrait of Nano Nagle attributed to O'Keeffe.
+The Crawford Gallery holds a portrait of Nano Nagle attributed to O'Keeffe.